Deep1629/InCollege-Oregon/README.md

 - Users can view a "My Applications" report with their total application count
 - The create profile functionality works, and profiles are saved between runs
 - The Learn-a-Skill options are present, but selecting any skill results in an "under construction" message
+- **Epic 1 (Login Part 1)**: Basic login and account creation functionality is implemented, with user data persisted in `users.dat`
+- **Epic 2 (User Profile Creation)**: Users can create a profile with details like name, headline, location, and experience; profiles are persisted in `profiles.dat`
+- **Epic 3 (Profile Viewing/Search)**: Users can view their own profile and search for other users by name, with results displayed from `profiles.dat`
 - **Epic 4 (Connection Requests)**: Full support for sending, viewing, and accepting connection requests persisted in `connections.dat`
 - **Epic 5 (Network Display)**: Displays the user's network of connections, showing accepted connections and their profiles
 - **Epic 6/7 (Job Board)**: Users can post jobs, browse postings, apply to jobs, and view applications persisted in data files
-- **Epic 8 (Messaging Part 1)**: Logged-in users can open the Messages menu and send a message to an existing connected user; sent messages are persisted to `messages.dat` with sender, recipient, message content, and timestamp
+- **Epic 8 (Messaging Part 1)**: Logged-in users can open the Messages menu and send a message to an existing connected user; sent messages are persisted to `messages.dat` with sender, recipient, and message content